USC-InfoLab/w4h-icde-demo/README.md

     - Edit the copied file (`conf/config.yaml`) to specify your database properties:
         - `dbms`: Set to 'postgresql'
         - `host`: Your database host
+            - macOS and Windows machines should use `host.docker.internal`
+            - Linux machines should use `localhost`
         - `port`: Your database port
         - `user`: Your database username
         - `password`: Your database password